PlummersSoftwareLLC/Primes/PrimeClipper/solution_1/README.md

 ### Sieve_xharbour.prg

-An XHarbour faithful implementation that uses a single flat array.
+An XHarbour unfaithful implementation that uses a single flat array.
 Not compatible with Clipper 5.2e due to its limitation of arrays having a maximum of 4096 elements.

 ## Running with Docker